 The workshops are designed to provide faculty:

-- Approaches to fostering an inclusive learning environment
+- Strategies for developing an inclusive learning environment.

-Dates for Live Zoom Sessions in Spring 2023
+Dates for Live Zoom Sessions in Fall 2023

 For questions about the CET Faculty Teaching Institute, contact email@example.com.